milan-miscevic/cv/docs/index.md

 ## Profile

-I am a seasoned software engineer with more than 10 years of software development experience and my first steps were made in backend development back in 2003.
+I am a seasoned software engineer with more than 10 years of software development experience.
 Learning new technologies and concepts every day, I am devoted to ensuring high-quality and maintainable code with integrated best coding practices.
 I have a master's degree in Computer Science.
 A team player and interested in solving complex problems.

-Specialties: PHP, object-oriented design, backend development, code quality.
+Specialties: PHP, object-oriented design, backend development, tech debt.

 ## Recent work experience